How to use the YouTube Money Calculator

 This is an estimate based on industry averages.
 It is the approximate amount that the creator would receive from YouTube (minus YouTube’s cut already).
 For older videos, these numbers can vary greatly as the industry changes over time.
 This tool is only intended to be used as a rough guide that accounts for many important variables that other tools don’t include.

 There are a lot of factors that go into determining your earning potential with YouTube Ads.
-These factors can play a massive role in the amount of money you receive from YouTube at the end of the day for your efforts.
+These factors can play a massive role in the amount of money you receive from YouTube for your efforts at the end of the day.

-The YouTube Money Calculator tries to incorporate as many of these factors into the final estimation of money earned for the number of views as possible, but no matter how many variables are included, there is no accounting for the unique content you create on your Channel.
+The YouTube Money Calculator tries to incorporate as many of these factors into the final estimation of money earned for the number of views as possible.
+Still, no matter how many variables are included, there is no accounting for the unique content you create on your Channel.

 Below are some of the most important factors that affect your YouTube ads income.